RingierIMU/sdc-technicalAssignment-ds-ctr-prediction/README.md

 Build a Click Trough Rate (CTR) Prediction ML service.

+You are provided with data representing a client site's products database.
+You are required to design a proof of concept, for a ML service where models predictions must be provided to client sites through an API.

 ### Tasks

-- Design document with flow charts detailing production system.
+- Simple Explaination of production system with flow diagrams.
 - Training script (prepare, train, evaluate model)
 - Serving script (serving model on localhost)
 - Exploratory Analysis of model performance
-- Documenting the Data Science Project [CRISP DM process](https://www.datascience-pm.com/crisp-dm-2/)

-### Scope
+### Additional Tips

-- Your models predictions must be provided to client sites through an API
-- The provided data represents a client sites products database.
+- Light explainations in the form of README are encouraged.
 - Feel free to make assumptions, as long as you document them.
 - Python code is expected.

-### Additional Tips

 - Do not persist your model.
 Your training script should create a model given provided data.
 - Make your work portable.
 We may test it on Linux or windows.
 - More points are given for successfully modelling and explaining your model.
-- All documentation could be conbined in to a single markdown file, similar to this README markdown.

 ## Data

-You have been provided with a train dataset & a test dataset.
-Where `train` represents ~ 10 days of data where records are subsampled according different strategies based on clicks.
-Where `test` is 1 day of data with clicks omitted.
-Use this to test your model and validating ideas.
+You are provided with a single train dataset.
+Which you can use as required to satisfy the project requirements.

 #### Get Data

 A link or set of links will be provided which will allow you to download the dataset.

-Suggested methods:
+Options to download data:
-- Navigate to link in your browser and download the contents in to a file.
+1. Navigate to link in your browser and download the contents in to a file.
-- use `wget` utility to download the contents.
+2. use `wget` utility to download the contents.

 For ease of use, a `make` command is provided here in `Makefile` which can streamline this process.
 Run the following command on a PC or VM with `wget` installed: